recodehive/machine-learning-repos/README.md

 <h3>A curated list of awesome machine learning frameworks, libraries and software (by language). </h3>

-This is complete beginner-friendly repo for gssoc beginners and new contributors will be given priority unlike FCFS issue on other repos.
+This is a complete beginner-friendly repo for gssoc beginners and new contributors will be given priority unlike FCFS issue on other repos.
-Repeated issue creation for more scores will be considered has flag.
+Repeated issue creation for more scores will be considered as flag.
-If later found out the points will be deducted. you cant be earning more than 60 points from this repo. any techincal feature addition is excluded
+If later found out, the points will be deducted.
+You can't be earning more than 60 points from this repo.
+Any technical feature addition is excluded

 <h1>Machine Learning <picture>
   <source srcset="https://fonts.gstatic.com/s/e/notoemoji/latest/1f440/512.webp" type="image/webp">
   <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f440/512.gif" alt="👀" width="32" height="32">
 </picture></h1>
- <h3>What is machine Learning?</h3>
+ <h3>What is Machine Learning?</h3>
  <img src="https://atriainnovation.com/uploads/2023/11/portada-9.jpg" align="right">
   <p>    ------------------------------------------------------------------------------ </p>
   <p>Machine Learning (ML) is a subfield of Artificial Intelligence (AI) that empowers systems to learn from data without explicit programming.
 ML algorithms analyze vast datasets to identify patterns, extract insights, and make predictions or decisions based on the derived knowledge.